kaby76/AntlrVSIX/README.md

 ## Caveats:

-* Support for the old VS2017 and even older VS2015 has been removed.
+* Support for VS2015 and older editions has been removed.
 If you are interested in those, you can try using an older version of the extension.

 * This tool is only for writing grammars.
 If you want to generate parsers and lexers, you will need to use Antlr4BuildTasks (which currently only targets C#), or run the Antlr4 Java tool from the command line.
+That said, there are templates to an Antlr project that uses the build rules.
+A Net Core and Net Framework version is supplied.

 * This extension only works on Antlr4 grammars, and the grammar must be in a file that has the suffix ".g4" or ".g"